 The iPad falls in just the right size range for disaster to happen.
 It’s not small enough to fit in your pocket, but it’s not as big as a laptop which you would notice leaving behind.
 It can be easy to lose or have some accidental break.
 While you may be able to replace the iPad itself, the data you have on your device is often irreplaceable.
-Fortunately, you can easily backup your iPad and protect yourself from catastrophic data loss.
+Fortunately, you can easily backup your iPad (or your iPhone or Mac) and protect yourself from catastrophic data loss.

 All Good Things…

 One of the best things people say about their iPad or other Apple product is that it ‘just works.’
 Day after day, your iPad will probably light up and do exactly what you expect it to without any hiccups.
 Unfortunately, life has a way of throwing surprises at us when we least expect them.
 And even the most well-built device can suffer sudden catastrophic disassembly under the right circumstances.
 As the old saying goes, those who fail to plan, plan to fail.
 Protecting the data on your iPad is as easy as can be, so why not plan to set up your backup options today?